Stay in Locally-Owned, Eco-Friendly Lodgings

 Even more effective in reducing negative impacts on the climate, natural environments and communities are lodgings that generate their own electricity onsite and that are, if they are connected to an electric grid, able to feed back into it any excess energy that they thus generate.

 Such onsite generation of electric power most popularly takes the form of solar panels.
-But clean power can also be generated through onsite wind turbines in some places and geothermal power systems in others, the latter of which takes advantage of soil temperatures to heat or cool the indoors, much in the same way that heat pumps take advantage of outdoor air to do the same.
+But clean power can also be generated through onsite wind turbines in some places and geothermal power systems in others, the latter of which take advantage of soil temperatures to heat or cool the indoors, much in the same way that heat pumps take advantage of outdoor air to do the same.

 Certain to become more widely used in the future in order to help reduce global warming are onsite hydrogen generators, also known as hydrogen electrolyzers.
 These use electric energy generated by the above means during lower-use times to convert water into hydrogen, which is then used to power hydrogen fuel cell vehicles, machines and equipment, water heaters, and even heat pumps.